 Skills for the future

-Though her career progression was moving along nicely, Helena was always looking ahead.
+Though her career progression plan was moving along nicely, Helena was always looking ahead.
 That’s what lead her to make a big decision a few years back.
 She decided to upskill and secure her future by strengthening the skills and knowledge she had already developed.
 So, Helena enrolled to study Charles Sturt’s Bachelor of Veterinary Technology.

 “I chose to return to study because the veterinary nursing industry is rapidly evolving and improving.
 And I still have the same passion for animal health and care after all these years.
 So, I want to remain the best veterinary nurse I can possibly be.